annemorris/Data-Guide-1/02-air.md

 ### Active air monitors {#monitors}

-A map of MPCA's air monitoring network is available online at [Minnesota air monitoring sites](https://www.pca.state.mn.us/air/minnesota-air-monitoring-sites).
+A map of MPCA's air monitoring network is available at [Minnesota air monitoring sites](https://www.pca.state.mn.us/air/minnesota-air-monitoring-sites).

-A list of all active AQI monitoring locations around the United States are published to [_AirNow_](https://files.airnowtech.org/?prefix=airnow/today/) in the `monitoring_site_locations.dat` file.
+A list of active AQI monitoring locations around the United States are published to [_AirNow_](https://files.airnowtech.org/?prefix=airnow/today/) in the `monitoring_site_locations.dat` file.